peteroupc/html3dutil/doc/index.md

 <h2>Overview and Demos</h2>
 <p>For detailed instructions on using this library and a summary of the library's features, visit:</p>
 <p><a href="https://peteroupc.github.io/html3dutil/tutorial-overview.html">https://peteroupc.github.io/html3dutil/tutorial-overview.html</a></p>
+<p>Currently, the demos are not expected to work, since a project is in progress to convert the creation of meshes by this library to three.js.</p>
 <h2>History</h2>
 <p>See <a href="https://peteroupc.github.io/html3dutil/tutorial-history.html">the history page</a> to find
 information about what has changed in this library.</p>